Buff Bulletin Board

 Seeking study participants for Mars Rover Mission

 The SHINE Lab at CU Boulder is recruiting teams for a cognitive neuroscientific study about processing limited information during a Mars Rover Mission.

 Our goal is to understand how different brain systems relate to behavioral performance and to psychological concepts measured by self-report measures.
 As a participant, you will wear a mesh cap on your head that has light optodes attached to it that measure changes in blood flow (functional near infrared spectroscopy).
-It lasts approximately three hours, and you will receive compensation for your participation.
+The study lasts approximately three hours, and you will receive compensation for your participation.

 Who can join this study: